Career Paths

 Figures in higher education can also do their part to support women in tech.

-IE School of Science & Technology understands inclusivity, diverse leadership, and equal power dynamics are essential for success.
-We believe all tech universities should enforce Title IX and take serious measures to address sexual harassment and discriminatory behaviour.
+IE School of Science & Technology understands inclusivity, diverse leadership and equal power dynamics are essential for success.
+We believe all tech universities should enforce Title IX and take serious measures to address sexual harassment and discriminatory behavior.
 They can also make master’s degrees in tech more welcoming with male ally initiatives, mentorship programs and supportive women networks.
 Read more on our IE Women’s Unit to understand how impactful these initiatives are.

 How can companies support women in tech and STEM careers?